20 Greatest Computer Programmers Of All Time

 Who is he: David Patterson is a computer scientist and professor at the University of California, Berkeley.

-What he has done: Patterson is known for his contribution to the RISC processor (Reduced Instruction Set Computer) design, and his research on RAID (Redundant Arrays of Independent Disks) and NOW (Network of Workstations).
+What he has done: Patterson is known for his contributions to the RISC processor (Reduced Instruction Set Computer) design, and his research on RAID (Redundant Arrays of Independent Disks) and NOW (Network of Workstations).

 Achievements: He received the Eckert–Mauchly Award, Karl Karlstrom, Outstanding Educator, and ACM Distinguished Service Award.